lemlac/mulem/docs/reference.md

 ### Inheritance and Visibility

 Even though structs cannot be extended the usual way, they can inherit from other structs using the `inherit` keyword.
 This works similar to importing.
 It marks members that map to members of another struct, making conversion possible.
 It follows the same convention for pattern matching as destructuring.
 (See [Destructuring](#Destructuring).)
-The struct being inherited must not be `@opaque` or else it's a compile-time error.
+The struct being inherited must not be `@opaque` or else it's a compile-time error. *(See [Decorators](#Decorators) for more informations on available decorators.)*

 ```
 Vector2 :: struct